barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 Just nothing to say about me.
+I’m just another boring, time traveling web developer from Nowhere.
 I am no one trying to be everyone, I am nowhere trying to be trying to be everywhere, I have nothing but trying to give everything to everyone.

 Ya, that’s me, **Maximous Black!**

 ### More Information